Resideo Technologies (NYSE:REZI) & Latch (NASDAQ:LTCH) Financial Comparison

 Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both industrial products companies, but which is the superior business?
-We will compare the two companies based on the strength of their dividends, analyst recommendations, institutional ownership, risk, profitability, earnings and valuation.
+We will contrast the two companies based on the strength of their earnings, analyst recommendations, dividends, risk, institutional ownership, profitability and valuation.

 86.0% of Resideo Technologies shares are owned by institutional investors.
-Comparatively, 9.8% of Latch shares are owned by institutional investors.
-0.7% of Resideo Technologies shares are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.
+Comparatively, 33.7% of Latch shares are owned by institutional investors.
+0.1% of Resideo Technologies shares are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

-This is a summary of current ratings and recommmendations for Resideo Technologies and Latch, as reported by MarketBeat.com.
+This is a summary of current recommendations for Resideo Technologies and Latch, as provided by MarketBeat.

 |Sell Ratings